rvjh/Fake-News-Prediction/README.md

 ## Problem Statement :

   This is a kind of classification problem where we need to identify unreliable news articles.

-  That is if a news if Fake or Real.
+  The goal is to predict that a news is Fake or Real.